Have any questions?

 - Be accountable for the protection of datasets that TRUST processes when the data is within TRUST platform.

-As TRUST is not a data repository, all datasets will remain in its source environment (i.e. with the Data Contributor) and will only be made available to a data user upon approval of a project by the TRUST Data Access Committee (DAC).
+Note that TRUST is not a data repository, and TRUST will not store datasets perpetually.
+All datasets remain in its source environment (i.e. with the Data Contributor) and will only be made available to a data user upon approval of a project by the TRUST Data Access Committee (DAC).

 For more information, please see link